stratoskar/music-genre-classifier/README.md

 ## 📌 Repository Description

-This repository contains a complete machine learning pipeline for **Music Genre Classification**, from live audio recording or file upload to genre prediction using a deep neural network trained on extracted audio features.
+This repository contains a complete machine learning pipeline for **Music Genre Classification**, from file upload to genre prediction using a deep neural network trained on extracted audio features.

 Developed with **PyTorch**, integrated with **Weights & Biases** for experiment tracking, and built around a modular project structure for clarity and extendability.

 > The project has been crafted as a learning experience in deep learning, data pipelines, and model deployment — all assisted and co-developed with **ChatGPT**.
-It is ideal for those who are beginning their journey in AI and music data analysis.

 ---

 ## 🧠 Project Overview